Anaal Nathrakh

 Anaal Nathrakh are a British extreme metal band formed in 1999 in Birmingham by multi-instrumentalist Mick Kenney and vocalist Dave Hunt.
-They are currently signed to Metal Blade Records.
+They are signed to Metal Blade Records.
 The band's name is Irish for "snake's breath" (anál nathrach) and was taken from Merlin's Charm of Making in John Boorman's 1981 film Excalibur.
-The band recorded two demos in 1999, which were later released as an album.
+The band recorded two demos in 1999, later released as an album.

-The band has released eleven studio albums, one EP, and one compilation album.
-The band has been praised for mixing elements of grindcore, black metal, death metal, industrial, and other genres.
+The band have released eleven studio albums, one EP, and one compilation album.
+The band have been praised for mixing grindcore, black metal, death metal, industrial, and other genres.